TheEighthDay/Co-teaching/README.md

-# Code Release for Paper: Co-Teaching for Unsupervised Domain Adaptation and Expansion
+# Co-Teaching for Unsupervised Domain Adaptation and Expansion

-## Introduce Our Paper

-We propose [Co-Teaching (CT)](https://arxiv.org/abs/2204.01210) as a generic method for unsupervised domain adaptation and expansion.
+[Co-Teaching (CT)](https://arxiv.org/abs/2204.01210) is a generic method for unsupervised domain adaptation and expansion.
 CT consists of knowledge distillation based CT (kdCT) and mixup based CT (miCT).
-Specifically, kdCT transfers knowledge from a leader-teacher network and an assistant-teacher network to a student network, to let the student better resolve cross-domain visual ambiguity, while miCT further enhances the generalization ability of the student
+Specifically, kdCT transfers knowledge from a leader-teacher network and an assistant-teacher network to a student network, to let the student better resolve cross-domain visual ambiguity, while miCT further enhances the generalization ability of the student.
+CT works for both image classification and image semantic segmentation.

 ## Prepare the Environment
 Python version is 3.8.